-If you follow our anti-inflammatory nutrition program, then you will want to make a point of eating clean omega-3 rich seafood several times a week (more on the cleanliness issue in a moment.)
-Having a handful of easy shrimp recipes at your disposal is such a quick and delicious way to get the super anti-inflammatory long-chain omega-3’s in addition to a unique source of a potent antioxidant and anti-inflammatory nutrient called astaxanthin, a carotenoid responsible shrimp’s beautiful coloring.
+Having a handful of easy shrimp recipes at your disposal is such a quick and delicious way to get the super anti-inflammatory long-chain omega-3’s.
+In addition to a unique source of a potent antioxidant and anti-inflammatory nutrient called astaxanthin, a carotenoid responsible shrimp’s beautiful coloring.

-Shrimp is also such a great source of selenium, an essential mineral that plays a critical role in helping your body manufacture what has been termed the mother of all anti-inflammatory antioxidants and detoxifiers, glutathione.
+Shrimp is also such a great source of selenium.
+It’s an essential mineral that plays a critical role in helping your body manufacture the ultimate anti-inflammatory antioxidants and detoxifiers, glutathione.

 The Tastiest Shrimp Recipes Start with the Best and Healthiest Shrimp